orbbec/OrbbecSDK-dev/README.md

 ## 2. Documentation

+*The Orbbec SDK documentation is available on [GitHub Pages](https://orbbec.github.io/OrbbecSDK-dev/).*

 ### 2.1 Quick Start

 If you do not intend to modify the SDK itself, it is recommended to use a pre-compiled distribution.
 For a comprehensive guide on installing the SDK, setting up your development environment, and developing applications, please consult the [Tutorial](docs/tutorial/installation_and_development_guide.md) section for detailed information.